Best Recipes For Stiffening Crochet Snowflakes

 Home Recipes For Stiffening Crochet Snowflakes

-Christmas snowflakes never get old.
-It's a great way to keep traditions and pass them down from generation to generation.
-Here is my FREE pattern with row-by-row instructions and crochet diagrams for 12 different snowflakes using size 10 cotton thread.
-I hope you enjoy making them!
+If you’d like to make your own, here is my FREE pattern with row‑by‑row instructions and crochet diagrams for 12 different snowflakes using size 10 cotton thread.
+I hope you enjoy creating them as much as I do.

 Christmas Snowflakes Free Crochet Pattern by IraRott